daveohua/tassomai-automation-linux/README.md

   --gui-frameless                         Make the GUI hidden but still runs in the background.
   --no-daily                              Do not finish when daily goal is complete.
   --bonus                                 Finish when bonus goal is complete.
+  --delay                                 Add a delay of 1-4s between each quiz/question.
+Specify 'quiz' or 'question' in the params.
 ```
 for a full list of commands.